This guidance explains what CQC means by ‘service user bands’ and when these apply.

 If in an exceptional one-off circumstance you want to provide a service to someone whose presenting need is outside your service user bands, you must still update your statement of purpose to describe the change in specialist needs that the service is now meeting.
 You must notify CQC of this update but don’t need to add the additional service user band unless you intend to offer services to other people with that specialist need.
 In this one-off scenario we will not usually add the service user band to your location but will seek reassurance that you can meet the person’s specialist needs.

-As not all scenarios are clear-cut (for example, a person’s presenting needs may be complex or unclear), you may want to discuss with your registration inspector or relationship owner whether certain service user bands apply.
+As not all scenarios are clear-cut (for example, a person’s presenting needs may be complex or unclear), you may want to contact firstname.lastname@example.org to discuss whether certain service user bands apply.

 If a service is provided for the whole population (for example an acute hospital or a GP practice), it will generally be rare that additional service user bands should be selected (only if a specialist service is also provided).
 Where you select ‘Whole Population’, you are expected to have the intent, knowledge and skills to meet the general healthcare needs of the population.